rusq/slackdump/README.rst

   so you don't lose valuable knowledge in those channels.
 * create a Slack Export archive without admin access.

-There a three modes of operation:
+There a three modes of operation (more on this in `User Guide`_) :

-- List users/channels
+#.
+List users/channels
-- Dumping messages and threads
+#.
+Dumping messages and threads
-- Creating a Slack Export.
+#.
+Creating a Slack Export.

-Slackdump accepts two types of input:
+Slackdump accepts two types of input (see `Dumping Conversations`_ section):

 #. the URL/link of the channel or thread, OR
 #. the ID of the channel.